HighStakesSwitzerland/APR_APY/README.md

 The node API server must be enabled on the node (port 1317 by default).

-Usage: <code>python3 apr_apy -i validator1 port1 token1 commission1 -i validator2 port2 token2 commission2 etc.<code>
+Usage: <code>python3 apr_apy -i validator1 port1 commission1 -i validator2 port2 commission2 etc.<code>

-Note: the token should be the 'utoken', e.g. urowan or uxprt or whatever.

 The program serves an API at localhost:5006/{validator_name}.
 Values are updated every 24h.